 Tofu

 I was not a fan of tofu before coming here.
-But it is a popular ingredient in Korean cuisine and is made from gounded soybeans.
-It is a good source of protein, calcium, and iron, and is low in calories and saturated fat.
+However, it is a popular ingredient in Korean cuisine and is made from grounded soybeans.
+It is a cheap source of protein, calcium, and iron, and is low in calories and saturated fat.
 Tofu is used in a variety of dishes, including stews, soups, and stir-fries.

 Tofu has a bad rap in the West as being wooey wooey kinda food that yoga instructors and pretty girls eat to stay thin.
 But the fact is tofu should be on this list of superfoods.
 Tofu is very underused in the West and is a great way to supplement protein in your diet.
 I’m sure if you introduce this to your kids they will enjoy having it hot or cold.